rust-lang/blog.rust-lang.org/_posts/2016-05-16-rust-at-one-year.md

   [custom intermediate representation][MIR], which has many other benefits as well.
-Another focus has been errors, including [detailed explanations of most errors][error index], and ongoing work to [improve the clarity and focus of errors][error format].
+Another focus has been errors, including [detailed explanations of most errors][error index], and ongoing work to [improve the "at a glance" readability of errors][error format].
 Expect to hear more on both fronts soon.

 [across-the-board improvements]: http://blog.rust-lang.org/2015/06/25/Rust-1.1.html
 [parallel codegen]: http://blog.rust-lang.org/2015/08/06/Rust-1.2.html